 BYOD refers to the policy by which employees can use their own personal mobile devices to access company networks / systems.
 We consider guidelines on creating a policy.
-If your business is in the Warwickshire area, we, at Select Accountants Ltd can help you to create a Bring your own device policy (BYOD).
+If your business is in the Leicestershire area, we, at Select Accountants Ltd can help you to create a Bring your own device policy (BYOD).

 Some employees will prefer to use their own personal mobile device that places the organisation at risk from reputational damage and legal proceedings.

 Firms need to have a formal policy with regard to the use of personal devices at work.

 Bring Your Own Device (BYOD) refers to this type of policy - that defines which mobile devices (if any), employees can use to access company networks/systems.

 We consider how to structure such a policy, and should be included.

 Firms need a policy that sets out the devices which may or may not be connected to its network.
 It will also need procedures to ensure that non-approved devices can never be 'accidentally' connected.
 Finally, appropriate mechanisms must be put in place to maintain security over personal data, which may be stored on mobile devices.

 The first step is to perform an audit of the current situation.
 Which devices use the network, and what for?

 As the employer (who is the Data Controller) there are obligations under GDPR to take appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.

 There is a high risk that confidential corporate and client data can find its way onto personal devices - which are usually not very secure and can be easily lost, or mislaid, or stolen.